dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 To query for organisation unit group sets and data elements you can use the following URL.
-Notice how the group set identifier is used as dimension identifier and the groups as dimension items:
+Notice how the group set identifier is used as a dimension identifier and the groups as dimension items:

     /api/33/analytics?dimension=Bpx0589u8y0:oRVt7g429ZO;MAs88nJc9nL
       &dimension=pe:2016&dimension=ou:ImspTQPwCqd

 To query for data elements and categories you can use this URL.
-Use the category identifier as dimension identifier and the category options as dimension items:
+Use the category identifier as a dimension identifier and the category options as dimension items:

     /api/33/analytics?dimension=dx:s46m5MS0hxu;fClA2Erf6IO&dimension=pe:2016